ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/IPCC_AR6_Chap3_Ocean_figures_notes_ledm_README.md

 THe following directories contain figures related to the Ocean Heat Content calculation:
   - detrending_ts:
-      - time series figure showing the global volume weighted mean (or total) temperature, salininity or OHC for the historical and piControl.
+      - time series figure showing the global volume weighted mean (or total) temperature, salinity or OHC for the historical and piControl.
   - ohc_summary:
     - Single model ensemble version of the final figure, showing each volume range.
   - OHC_full_instact and OHC_full_detrended: